 - Large Ham: Lex Luthor.

-- Miss Fanservice: Mercy spends a great deal of her screentime doing little more than showing off her long legs.
+- Ms. Fanservice: Mercy spends a great deal of her screentime doing little more than showing off her long toned yet shapely legs.

 - Mythology Gag: Lois mentions "That Green Lantern guy" would stop Brainiac if Superman doesn't do it first.